 INDIANA JONES AND ARCHAEOLOGY IN THE MEDITERRANEAN WORLD

-ASSIGNMENTS: Short weekly reading responses, one essay (or two essays if earning writing credit), one collaborative quiz or exam, and a brief presentation in place of a final exam.
+Assignments: Short weekly reading responses, two essays, one exam, and one presentation in place of a final exam.

 - Mary Beard, The Parthenon

 - Agatha Christie, Come Tell Me How You Live: An Archaeological Memoir

 - David Damrosch, The Buried Book: The Loss and Rediscovery of the Great Epic of Gilgamesh